crest-lab/crest-docs/page/examples/mlip.md

 When CREST encounters an MLIP calculation, it automatically spawns the server, which loads the model once at startup and then communicates with CREST over a local TCP socket.
 This architecture avoids the overhead of repeated Python interpreter startup during iterative calculations such as geometry optimizations or molecular dynamics.
 {: .text-justify }

+{% include warning.html content="MLIP evaluations are <em>not</em> cheap compared to the semiempirical methods CREST is built around.
+For small and medium-sized molecules a single GFN-FF or GFN2-xTB gradient is orders of magnitude faster than one round-trip through the socket server, so running a full conformational search directly at an MLIP level is <b>not recommended</b> — a search easily needs 10<sup>5</sup>–10<sup>6</sup> energy+gradient calls.
+Sample with a semiempirical workhorse and use the MLIP only to refine the final ensemble, see <a href='composite.html'>Composite calculators</a>." %}

 The following backends are available out of the box:
 {: .text-justify }